top of page

 The day to day activity of harnessing this opportunity led me to author my first patent for a digital imaging kisosk, trademarked 'bigshot' for sponsored event venues like the Olympics.

 I was an early adopter service provider using proprietary computer imaging equipment to deliver digital training-enablement solutions to regional customers.
-My computer graphic training services led to commercial photography projects with brands like American Standard, Trane, Coleman Water Recreation and many other regional companies.
+My computer graphic services led to commercial photography projects with brands like American Standard, Trane, Coleman Water Recreation and many other regional companies.

 When not in the office or on the road promoting System Architect, I walked the Avenues, and captured images of anything and everything.

-Silicon Valley - My NYC software marketing career eventually pulled me to San Francisco.
+Silicon Valley - my NYC software marketing career eventually pulled me to San Francisco.
 I joined Siebel Systems (rocket ship) and out of the blue, found myself working on strategic software initiatives with Fortune 100 companies, including Nike.

-In December 2008, while at my comfy cubicle 'living the dream', I watched from afar as my dear childhood friends were attempting to survive Katrina's aftermath.
-I filed for vacation time and flew to New Orleans - long story short, I compiled an photo essay to raise awareness and money for a local non-profit focused on musical equipment replacement for local schools.
+In December 2008, while at my comfy cubicle 'living the dream', I watched from afar as my dear childhood friends were attempting to survive Hurricane Katrina's aftermath.
+I filed for vacation time and flew to New Orleans - long story short, I compiled a photo essay to raise awareness and money for a local non-profit focused on musical equipment replacement for local schools.

 My photo essay is entitled 'Katrina Aftermath' and includes a series of abstract images of 'watermarks'.

-I was awarded two patents and 'wimeme.com' and eventually, showmefotos.com.
-I kept both domains.
+I was awarded two patents, and 'wimeme.com' and eventually, showmefotos.com were launched.

-Australia - In 2017, a work-related trip to Australia introduced me to the world of Aboriginal art.
+Australia - in 2017, a work-related trip to Australia introduced me to the world of Aboriginal art.

 I was particularly captivated by ‘Dreamtime’ dot paintings, where abstract dots symbolize pathways to sacred sites, watering holes, and people-spirits.
-The pragmatic abstraction in these works moved me to see the world differently — as patterns of light, color and shape rather than literal representations of the subjects.
+The pragmatic abstraction in these works moved me to see the world differently, as patterns of light, color and shape rather than literal representations of the subjects.

 For nearly three years, I returned to Australia every six weeks, visiting museums wandering through parks and city streets.
 Inspired by Aboriginal art, I began experimenting with macro photography methods and previsualization, and eventually landed on a new style and method for capturing my impressions - I refer to this style as Modern Pictorialism.